White House Correspondents' Association: Association leadership

-Table of association presidents
+Association presidents

 White House press room

-The WHCA is responsible for assigned seating in the James S. Brady Press Briefing Room in the White House.
+The WHCA was formerly responsible for assigned seating in the James S. Brady Press Briefing Room in the White House.

 White House Correspondents' dinner

 The WHCA's annual dinner, begun in 1921, has become a Washington, D.C. tradition, and is traditionally attended by the president and vice president.
-Sixteen presidents have attended at least one WHCA dinner, beginning with Calvin Coolidge in 1924.
+Except for Donald Trump, every president has attended at least one WHCA dinner, beginning with Calvin Coolidge in 1924.
 The dinner is traditionally held on the evening of the last Saturday in April at the Washington Hilton.

 Until 1962, the dinner was open only to men, even though WHCA's membership included women.
 At the urging of Helen Thomas, President John F. Kennedy refused to attend the dinner unless the ban on women was dropped.

 Prior to World War II, the annual dinner featured singing between courses, a homemade movie, and an hour-long, post-dinner show with big-name performers.
 Since 1983, the featured speaker has usually been a comedian, with the dinner taking on the form of a comedy roast of the president and his administration.

 The dinner also funds scholarships for gifted students in college journalism programs.

 Many annual dinners have been cancelled or downsized due to deaths or political crises.
 The dinner was cancelled in 1930 due to the death of former president William Howard Taft; in 1942, following the United States' entry into World War II; and in 1951, over what President Harry S. Truman called the "uncertainty of the world situation."
 In 1981, Ronald Reagan did not attend because he was recuperating after the attempted assassination the previous month, but he did phone in and told a joke about the shooting.

-During his presidency, Donald Trump did not attend the dinners in 2017, 2018, and 2019.
+During his first presidency, Donald Trump did not attend the dinners in 2017, 2018, and 2019.
 Trump indicated that he might attend in 2019 since this dinner did not feature a comedian as the featured speaker.
 However, on April 5, 2019, he announced that he again would not attend, calling the dinner "so boring, and so negative," instead hosting a political rally that evening in Wisconsin.
 On April 22, Trump ordered a boycott of the dinner, with White House Cabinet Secretary Bill McGinley assembling the agencies' chiefs of staff to issue a directive that members of the administration not attend.
 However, some members of the administration attended pre- and post-dinner parties.

+Trump also declined to attend the dinner in 2025, the first year of his second presidency.
+Some members of his administration were also absent from the dinner and instead attended the launch party for Executive Branch, a new private club in Georgetown that is owned by Donald Trump Jr. and others with ties to the administration.